 Advancements in technology now give those who are ready for cataract surgery more options!
 Dependent on lifestyle needs and desires, patients can select a traditional monofocal lens or upgrade their cataract surgery procedure.
 We feel it is important to inform all patients who will be undergoing cataract surgery about their lens options.
 Below are the different types of lenses.
-If you choose a premium lens, the cataract surgeons at any of our convenient locations including Washington NC, Elizabeth City, Nags Head, Edenton & Kitty Hawk will help determine the best fit for lifestyle needs as well as eye conditions.
+If you choose a premium lens, the cataract surgeons at any of our convenient locations, including Edenton, Elizabeth City, Kinston, Kitty Hawk, Nags Head and Washington, will help determine the best fit for lifestyle needs as well as eye conditions.

 With single vision lens implants, depending on the level of astigmatism addressed at the preoperative examination, a patient may need bifocal glasses after cataract surgery.
 Medicare and most private insurance carriers will pay 80% of your cataract surgery and the monofocal lens.
 This is considered basic coverage.
 Please check with your insurance provider to learn your exact coverage terms.